Linda Newell: Biography

-Born in Oregon, Newell earned a bachelor's degree from the University of California at Irvine.
+Born in Oregon, Newell earned a bachelor's degree from the University of California, Irvine.
 She holds a certification as a Senior Professional in Human Resources is a Registered Organization Development Professional, and has worked as a business consultant in the fields of human resources, corporate education and workforce development.
 Most recently, she served as Senior Director of Learning and Development at StarTek.
 She is now a contract senior consultant with EPI, a human performance consulting firm.

 Newell has also served on the Denver Metro Regional Workforce Development Council and the Governor's Taskforce on Workforce Development and has been a member of the National Business Executives, the Women's Professional Network, the American Society of Training and Development, the Society for Human Resource Management, and The Organizational Development Institute.

 Newell has also volunteered with a number of non-profit organizations, including the American Red Cross, the Special Olympics, the March of Dimes, Season for Non-Violence, Stalking Rescue, AXIS Intervention and Training Institute, and The Conflict Center, in addition to having served as an Education Foundation Chairperson for a chapter of the American Association of University Women and the Performing Arts Chair for the Lakewood Arts Council.

 Newell is also a single mother of two daughters, Kate and Brittany, and currently resides in Littleton, Colorado.
 As a single mother, Newell struggled in the past to pay down personal debt stemming from the Savings and Loan Crisis and to provide health insurance coverage for her family.
 Since being elected Newell has maintained an active role in her daughters' educations: Brittany is studying music performance at Arapahoe Community College and Kate is working towards her undergraduate degree in Diversity/Divinity at Regis University with plans to be an interfaith minister.